 G/F, 13-15 Jervois Street, Sheung Wan; +852 2542 2228

-Finally, here’s a real indie Hong Kong cafe in the form of a one-off, unexpected spot hidden amid some of the world’s priciest commercial real estate.
-Causeway Bay is known for shopping but for a decent coffee, Hong Kong veteran Cafe Corridor has been supplying shoppers at Times Square for 18 years (its ceramic cups proudly state ‘a passage to the coffee world since 2001’).
+Finally, here’s a real indie Hong Kong coffee shop in the form of a one-off, unexpected spot hidden amid some of the world’s priciest commercial real estate.
+Causeway Bay is known for shopping but for a decent coffee, Hong Kong veteran Cafe Corridor has been supplying shoppers at nearby Times Square for almost two decades (its ceramic cups proudly state ‘a passage to the coffee world since 2001’).
 Cafe Corridor obviously didn’t spend a huge amount on branding because its hideaway sits, well, down a corridor of sorts.
 A refreshing sign welcomes you with ‘No Wi-Fi here, enjoy the coffee time!’ and there’s a small back terrace as well.
 The space is compact but what it may lack in interior design, it makes up for with a large menu of great coffee and good plates at decent prices, all with friendly service.

 Signature creation: Try adding a crème brûlée or tiramisu flavour kick to your brew of choice, or a decadent iced lattegato made with ice cream.